AnmolS99/Chess-AI/README.md

 Some cool resources I found while developing:

+-   The book I have used to learn about minimax, alpha-beta, and AI in general: _Russell, S. J., & Norvig, P. (2016).
+Artificial intelligence : a modern approach (3rd ed.; Global ed.).
+Pearson._
 -   Video that inspired me to do this project: https://www.youtube.com/watch?v=U4ogK0MIzqk
 -   Website to analyse your chess games for free: https://chess.wintrcat.uk/